abdulturshani/rp2040/readme.md

 ---
 Each PIO unite has its own Instruction Memory which could hold up to 32 instructions, and read from 4 ports at the time.

-The PIO has a total of nine instructions: JMP, WAIT, IN, OUT, PUSH, PULL, MOV, IRQ, and SET.
+The PIO has a total of nine instructions: `JMP, WAIT, IN, OUT, PUSH, PULL, MOV, IRQ, and SET`.
 See Section 3.4 for details on these instructions.

-The PIO assembler is included with the SDK, and is called pioasm.
+The PIO assembler is included with the SDK, and is called `pioasm`.
 This program processes a PIO assembly input text file, which may contain multiple programs, and writes out the assembled programs ready for use.

 ```c